- English Department - http://college.wfu.edu/english -

 ENG 759: Transnational Geographies of Cosmopolitanism

-“World Modernist Poetry in English,” book chapter for A Companion to Modernist Poetry (Blackwell-Wiley, forthcoming).
+“World Modernist Poetry in English,” book chapter for A Companion to Modernist Poetry (Blackwell-Wiley, 2014).

-“Multi-ethnic British Poetries,” book chapter for The Oxford Handbook of Contemporary British and Irish Poetry (Oxford UP, forthcoming).
+“Multi-ethnic British Poetries,” book chapter for The Oxford Handbook of Contemporary British and Irish Poetry (Oxford UP, 2013).

 “Primitivism” and “South African Poetry in English,” entries for The Princeton Encyclopedia of Poetry and Poetics (2012).